Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Zwipes Professional — Best Bulk Pack

-For stocking a garage or a weekend detailing side-hustle, the Zwipes 36-pack had the best cost-per-towel on test.
-Quality and sizing were consistent across the whole box, and the split-weave handles both cleaning and light polishing.
+For stocking a garage or a weekend detailing side-hustle, the Zwipes 36-pack has the best cost-per-towel in the field.
+Reviewers report quality and sizing are consistent across the whole box, and the split-weave handles both cleaning and light polishing.
 Not premium, but reliable volume at the lowest unit price.

 Pros: Best cost per towel; consistent quality; big 36-count; versatile weave.